eodash/eodash/docs/api/interfaces/Eodash.md

 > **`optional`** **font**: `Object`

-Automatically fetches the specified font family from google fonts. if the `link` property is specified the font family will be fetched from the provided source instead.
+Automatically fetches the specified font family from google fonts. if the [link](#font-link) property is specified the font family will be fetched from the provided source instead.

 #### font.family

 > **family**: `string`

 Font family.
-Use FVD notation to include families https://github.com/typekit/fvd
+Use FVD notation to include families. see https://github.com/typekit/fvd

 #### font.link?